lorenz0leoncin1/Using-Langevin-Monte-Carlo-to-Generate-Gaze-Trajectories/README.md

-# Using Langevin Monte Carlo to Generate Gaze Trajectories
+# Using Langevin Monte Carlo to Generate Gaze Trajectories (Simulation and Evaluation)
-# Gaze Trajectory Simulation and Evaluation

 This project allows simulating gaze trajectories using algorithms like ULA and MALA, and evaluating the performance using trajectory comparison methods such as ScanMatch (SM) and MultiMatch (MM).
 It can be used to generate and evaluate simulated gaze on an image dataset.